wavefrontHQ/docs/pages/doc/ts_aliasSource.md

 ### zeroBasedNodeIndex Approach

-When you use the zeroBasedNodeIndex approach for `aliasSource()`, you extract a single node from an existing source name, metric name, or point tag value and use it to rename a source.
+When you use the zeroBasedNodeIndex approach for `aliasSource()`, you extract a single node from an existing source name, metric name, or point tag value and use that node to rename a source.

 Nodes in existing source name(s), metric name(s), or point tag value(s) are separated by delimiters.
 For example, let's say that you have the following metric name: